Are SIPPs worth it?

 - Dealing Charges - these are the charges levied for dealing in funds and shares and vary from provider to provider.
 You need to ensure that you select a provider whose charging structure meets your requirements.

 - Fund manager charges and other fees - fund managers also charge an annual fee.
 Some SIPP providers have negotiated a cheaper fee structure with some fund managers and have passed these reductions on to their investors.
+Some providers - such as Interactive Investor - offer a fixed fee model, charging a monthly fee of between £9.99 and £19.99 per month.
 Always check the fund platform details for full information on the charging structure before you make your final choice.